razor-x/scipy-data_fitting/README.md

 If you want to control what package versions are used, you should specify them explicitly in your project's own `requirements.txt`.

-Note that the large scientific packages such as NumPy, SciPy, and matplotlib may also be available via your system's package manager.

 ## Development